kyleorman/vim-themer/README.md

 1. First, generate a color scheme using pywal: `wal -i /path/to/wallpaper`
 2. In Vim, press `<leader>tp` or run `:PywalTheme` to apply the pywal colors
-3. The pywal theme will be applied while maintaining Vim's syntax highlighting structure
-4. If the themer mode is set to 'pywal', Vim loads the current pywal generated theme and ignores the manually saved theme
+3. If the mode is set to 'pywal', themer.vim will always load the current pywal theme

+### Background Toggle

+1. Toggle light and dark background modes for traditional themes using <leader>tb or :ToggleBackground.
+2. For pywal themes, the toggle function does nothing, retaining the current pywal-applied theme.

 ### Theme Persistence

-- After selecting a theme you like, save it as default with `<leader>ts` or `:SaveTheme`
+- Save a theme as default with <leader>ts or :SaveTheme
-- The saved theme will be automatically applied in future Vim sessions
+- For traditional themes, the saved theme will automatically load in future sessions
-- Works with both traditional colorschemes and pywal-generated themes
+- For pywal themes, a saved pywal configuration will load the saved colors, but live updates always use the current pywal state

 ## Advanced Configuration